esbmc/esbmc-web/README.md

 # ESBMC-Web - ESBMC Code Analyzer

-ESBMC-Web is a comprehensive, web-based graphical user interface (GUI) for the ESBMC model checker.
-It allows users to write, upload, and analyze C, C++, or Python code directly in the browser.
+ESBMC-Web is a web-based graphical user interface (GUI) for the ESBMC verifier.
+It allows users to write, upload, and analyze C, C++, or Python code directly in the web browser.
 The tool provides a user-friendly way to select various ESBMC analysis flags and parameters.
 Results are presented in two formats:

-Raw Text Output: The complete, unfiltered console log from the ESBMC tool.
+- **Raw Text Output**: The complete, unfiltered console log from the ESBMC tool.

-Dashboard View: A rich, interactive dashboard that visualizes violations, counterexamples, and execution traces, making it easier to debug failed verifications.
+- **Dashboard View**: A rich, interactive dashboard that visualizes violations, counterexamples, and execution traces, making it easier to debug failed verifications.

-Features
+## Features:

-In-Browser Code Editor: A full-featured editor (powered by CodeMirror) with syntax highlighting for C, C++, and Python.
+- **In-Browser Code Editor**: A full-featured editor (powered by CodeMirror) with syntax highlighting for C, C++, and Python.

-File Support: Upload the main code file and add multiple dependency files (e.g., .h, .c, .cpp) for C/C++ projects.
+- **File Support**: Upload the main code file and add multiple dependency files (e.g., .h, .c, .cpp, .py) for C/C++ and Python projects.

-Comprehensive Flag Selection: A user-friendly interface to select dozens of ESBMC flags and parameters, including:
+- **Comprehensive Flag Selection**: A user-friendly interface to select dozens of ESBMC flags and parameters, including:

-Standard Checks: memory-leak-check, overflow-check, data-races-check, etc.
+  - **Standard Checks**: memory-leak-check, overflow-check, data-races-check, etc.

-Analysis Algorithms: incremental-bmc, k-induction, falsification, termination.
+  - **Analysis Algorithms**: incremental-bmc, k-induction, falsification, termination.

-Property Checking: Granular control to disable assertions, bounds checks, pointer checks, and more.
+  - **Property Checking**: Granular control to disable assertions, bounds checks, pointer checks, and more.

-Parameters: Set unwind, timeout, function, and context-bound.
+  - **Parameters**: Set unwind, timeout, function, and context-bound.

-SMT Solvers: Easily switch between Boolector (default), Z3, CVC5, Bitwuzla, and others.
+  - **SMT Solvers**: Easily switch between Boolector (default), Z3, CVC5, Bitwuzla, and others.

-Dual Result View: Toggle between the raw text log and the interactive dashboard.
+  - **Dual Result View**: Toggle between the raw text log and the interactive dashboard.

-Interactive Dashboard: When a violation is found, the dashboard clearly displays:
+  - **Interactive Dashboard**: When a violation is found, the dashboard clearly displays:

-A clear "VERIFICATION FAILED" status.
+    - A clear "VERIFICATION FAILED" status.

-Summary cards for total steps and violations.
+    - Summary cards for total steps and violations.

-A detailed table of all violations (file, function, line, and message).
+    - A detailed table of all violations (file, function, line, and message).

-The Counterexample (initial variable values) that triggered the failure.
+    - The Counterexample (initial variable values) that triggered the failure.

-The complete Execution Trace leading to the violation.
+    - The complete Execution Trace leading to the violation.

-The Analyzed Source Code with the specific lines causing violations highlighted in red.
+    - The Analyzed Source Code with the specific lines causing violations highlighted in red.

 ## Architecture (Simplified)

 The project is divided into two parts:

-/backend: A Flask (Python) server that receives the code and executes ESBMC.
+- **/backend**: A Flask (Python) server that receives the code and executes ESBMC.

-/frontend: A static HTML/JS page that serves as the user interface.
+- **/frontend**: A static HTML/JS page that serves as the user interface.

 ## Architecture (Data Flow)

 The diagram below illustrates the order of interactions:

 ```mermaid